Supremacy (board game): New edition

 A new design team, Command Post Games, acquired the rights and released an all new edition in 2013: Supremacy 2020.
-It was funded on Kickstarter and is currently being produced.
-The Print and Play version is finished and available.

 They have also released a new Expansion: Rising Crescent.
 This expansion adds a new Terrorist player to the game.
-Further new expansions are planned and are currently in development.

 Reception

 Tony Watson reviewed Supremacy in Space Gamer No. 76.
 Watson commented that "Supremacy really has some potential as a fun, competitive beer-and-pretzels game on par with the recent Milton Bradley releases like Axis & Allies.
 If you're willing to rework some of the rules [...] it may realize that potential.
 But as it stands now, its beautiful components are badly hobbled by an inadequate set of rules.
 Sadly, I can't recommend this one."

+Martyn Tetlow reviewed Supremacy for Adventurer magazine and stated that "In conclusion, a thoroughly enjoyable game that left me itching to play again.
+Comparisons with Diplomacy are inevitable, and I would say it certainly ranks close with that classic game.
+Just as a warning for trigger-happy players, if 12 or more areas become irradiated, the game stops and everyone has lost.
+To quote the rules; 'Sic transit gloria mundi!'- so passes away the glory of this world."

+Mark Rein-Hagen reviewed Supremacy in White Wolf #13 (December 1988), rating it a 4 out of 5 and stated that "I have a great deal of fun playing "Supremacy"; it has captured my imagination, and I can't think of a better, more appropriate compliment."

 Designer Ananda Gupta cited Supremacy's relationship between conventional and nuclear forces as an inspiration for Twilight Struggle (2005).